COEXCZ/django-translation-manager/docs/django_rq.rst

 We also considering to implement support for django-celery later

-Set name of your django_rq quequ designated for django-translation-manager purposes
+Set name of your django_rq queue designated for django-translation-manager purposes

 .. code-block:: python